Revolber: History

 One day they were watching a video of the band Metallica when they play in prison San Quentin State and asked the question: "It would have been so also in Paraguay?"

 The band went for a show in the most populated prison in South America, a prison that has no guards inside were there for 8 hours, no phone, no communication with the outside world, the idea of the band was always bringing his music to everywhere possible ...
 And so it was in the year 2010 approximately edited the DVD "Live in Tacumbú" The most dangerous prison in South America, "where we also find people who want a better life."

 In the same year they were the first Paraguayan rock band to play in Cosquin Rock festival in Argentina.

-On September 21 of the year 2011 they decided to go play in the most popular neighborhoods in the Asuncion City.
-La Chacarita opposite the house of Jose Asuncion Flores one of the most important musicians of Paraguay.
+On September 21 of the year 2011 they decided to go play in the most popular neighborhoods in the Asunción City.
+La Chacarita opposite the house of José Asunción Flores one of the most important musicians of Paraguay.
 They recorded everything and edited a movie, which is in charge of director Luis Aguirre (Universo Servilleta) "Un Revolber en La Chaca" the movie is free on the Internet.

-In 2013 the group published "Amoto Lado B" definition does not exist in the Guarani Language comes from "Jopara" (mix between Guarani and Spanish) which means "over there" and the term "Side B", is a game word that defines the concept of the album.
+In 2013 the group published "Amoto Lado B" definition does not exist in the Guarani language comes from "Jopara" (mix between Guarani and Spanish) which means "over there" and the term "Side B", is a game word that defines the concept of the album.